Ragnar-Dragonson/3D-Graphics/OpenGL/README.md

 # Introduction
-This program was made as part of a University project to understand the use of OpenGL for creation of 3D scenes.
+This program was made as part of a University project to understand the use of OpenGL and for creation of 3D scenes.